Thyringer/zuse/README.md

 # Zuse Compiler for Kalkyl

-Zuse ist the Compiler for the functional programming language Kalkyl.
+Zuse is the reference compiler for the functional programming language Kalkyl.

 In the long term, Zuse is to combine the following components: